shushanth/Todo-react-app/README.md

 Component.displayName = 'App';
 ```

-### Contributing

-Initialise the project as a git repository and push to your favourite git host.

-Open one or more PRs into the remote master branch of your project.
-Share the remote repository with your contact at Lodgify.

 A PR will not be approved if any of the following commands fail
   - `npm run lint`
   - `npm run build`